|

 A: "I'm sorry that Jim got the job instead of you."

-B: "I have no hard feelings toward him; I know that he had stronger qualifications."
+B: "I have no hard feelings toward him; I know that he had

 95. hard-headed: stubborn; inflexible; unwilling to change.